glasgowcompbio/vimms/paper/paper.md

 run the framework.
 It depends on common packages such as numpy, scipy and pandas.
 Automated unit tests are available in Python, as well as continuous integration that build and run those unit tests in our code repository.
-Our codebase is stored in Github and we welcome contributions from researchers with interest in developing novel fragmentation strategies in both data-dependant and data-independant acquisitions.
+Our codebase is stored in Github and we welcome contributions from researchers with interest in developing novel fragmentation strategies in both data-dependent and data-independent acquisitions.

 # Conclusion

-in this paper, we have introduced ViMMS 2.0, an extension of the simulator framework in ViMMS 1.0, which is modular, extensible and can be used in Python to simulate fragmentation strategies in untargeted metabolomics study.
-In other works [@davies21_smartroi], the utility of ViMMS 2.0 have been validated through additional briding codes that allow simulated controllers to run unchanged on both the simulator as well as on actual mass spectrometry.
-It is our hope that the work outlined here would be used to advance the development of novel fragmentation strategies in untargeted metabolomics.
+in this paper, we have introduced ViMMS 2.0, an extension of the simulator framework in ViMMS 1.0.
+ViMMS 2.0 is modular, extensible and can be used in Python to simulate fragmentation strategies for untargeted metabolomics studies.
+In other work [@davies21_smartroi], the utility of ViMMS 2.0 has been validated through additional bridging code that allows simulated controllers to run unchanged on both the simulator and actual mass spectrometers.
+It is our hope that the work outlined here will be used to advance the development of novel fragmentation strategies in untargeted metabolomics.

 # Acknowledgements